TL;DR

 This figure isn't hyperbole.
 It represents a devastating combination of lost earnings, stalled career progression, private treatment costs, and a fundamental erosion of mental and physical health.
 The question is no longer if burnout will impact your career, but when and how severely.
 More importantly, are you prepared?
 This is where strategic health planning, specifically Private Medical Insurance (PMI), becomes less of a luxury and more of an essential career preservation tool.

-The World Health Organization (WHO) officially classifies burnout as an "occupational phenomenon," not a medical condition itself.
+The World Health Organisation (WHO) officially classifies burnout as an "occupational phenomenon," not a medical condition itself.
 However, it is the direct precursor to numerous diagnosed medical conditions.
 It is characterised by three core dimensions:

 In 2025, several uniquely British factors are converging to create a perfect storm for burnout: